nanos-world/docs/README.md

 ## Installation

-Before running, make sure you have clonned all the files in git submodules (api, ...)
+Before running, make sure you have updated all submodules as well:

 ```console
 git submodule update --init --recursive